 If you go for the dollar cost averaging approach, you should also figure out how much you can set aside each month.
 Our advice would be to be realistic and think about if and how your life costs could increase in the future.

-At ICONOMI, we have gone to great lengths to simplify the Crypto Fund rebalancing process, but you may well decide to put your money in the hands of one of our actively-managed (professionally-managed?)
-Crypto Funds and let our experts take care of the tricky parts for you.
+At ICONOMI, we have gone to great lengths to simplify the Crypto Strategy changes, but you may as well decide to follow a Crypto Strategy created by ICONOMI Experts, who take care of the tricky parts for you.

 Once you have the answers to the questions above, putting that plan into motion is fairly simple.
 Regardless of what you decide, we’re here for you!